Gianfrancesco Guarnieri

 Gianfrancesco Sigfrido Benedetto Marinenghi de Guarnieri (August 6, 1934 – July 22, 2006) was an Italian–Brazilian actor, lyricist, poet and playwright.
 He was a key participant in the Arena Theater of São Paulo, his most important work was "They Don't Wear Black Tie".

 Biography

-He was born in Milan, 6 August 1934, to a couple of antifascist musicians.
+He was born in Milan, 6 August 1934, to antifascist musicians.
 His parents, the maestro Edoardo Guarnieri and the Harpist Elsa Martineghi, decided to move to Brazil in 1936, finding a new home in Rio de Janeiro.
-In the beginning of the 1950s, they moved again to São Paulo.
+In the early 1950s they moved to São Paulo.